 Real estate growth income

 Over time, your property will increase in value, so you can accumulate capital and increase wealth faster.
 In the future, you can sell your property at a higher price to pay for your retirement.
 In cities like Toronto and Vancouver, increased demand for real estate property has been pulling up prices.
+Aside from this, investing in real properties may also help you to get second citizenship in the host country where you placed your investments.

 However, the value of real estates like stocks, bonds and other investments has been fluctuating and may continue to fluctuate in the future.
 So please keep in mind that there is no guarantee that the second will attract a higher sale price in the future.